wimpomp/tiffwrite/README.md

 be opened as a correctly ordered hyperstack.
 - Using the colormap parameter you can make ImageJ open the file and apply the colormap. colormap='glasbey' is very useful.
-- IJTiffFile does not allow more than one pool of parallel processes to be open at a time.
-Therefore, when writing multiple tiff's simultaneously you have to open all before you start saving any frame, in this way all files share the same pool.